 Ambassador may appear a bit of a disaster with four men captured, Mulholland and Martel subsequently captured and no military objective achieved other than cutting some telephone wires.
 It did however provide some valuable lessons which were to be implemented for future raids.

 Whilst being able to swim was a requirement when signing up for the commandos nobody had actually checked that they could.
 The unit had only been formed in mid June 1940.

 The Navy came in for some criticism from the Army for not being as professional and as experienced as expected.
 This would seem to me to be a little harsh given the efforts they made to recover the commandos.
 They stayed beyond the allotted time putting the ships at risk of air attack as dawn came.
 They had also been promised a pilot with local knowledge but he was not taken onboard before they left England.

-The main thing that they learnt was those involved required adequate training and that proper planning was key to the success of future operations.
+The main thing that they learned what was those involved required adequate training and that proper planning was key to the success of future operations.

 Churchill’s initial reaction is recorded in the image above.
 He was later reported to be furious at the amateurish nature of the operation but surely must be partly culpable in the lack of planning because of his wish for it to take place so quickly.
 After all Anger took place six days after Churchill had ordered the raid and Ambassador twelve days after his initial order.

 Dunford-Slater recalls in his memoirs that those involved had all become caught up in the rush to stage the raid that the first proper briefing was on the eve of the operation after they had set sail.

 In his interview Swayne puts the blame squarely on the Royal Navy.